 In the Content tab, click the Add button to select the entities to export with the package.
-Best practices when selecting entities are presented in the Exporting a set of objects in a package section.
+Best practices when selecting entities are presented in the this section section.

 Entities can be added to a package definition directly from their location in the instance.
 To do this, follow the steps below: